tensorlayer/TensorLayer/docs/_build/html/_sources/user/development.txt

     make html

+To write the docs, we recommend you to install `Local RTD VM <http://docs.readthedocs.io/en/latest/custom_installs/local_rtd_vm.html>`_.

 Afterwards, open ``docs/_build/html/index.html`` to view the documentation as it would appear on `readthedocs <http://tensorlayer.readthedocs.org/>`_.
 If you changed a lot and seem to get misleading error messages or warnings, run